albertofortes/barcelona-public-transportation-challenge/UserZoom-background.md

 To be honest from the close of Google Reader (I really used a lot) I don't have a place where read my fav resources.
 I'm subscribed to some Newsletters and I use to follow a lot of great developers, designers, UX experts, or product people on Twitter (or YouTube) to follow their updates and interesting tweets.

 In fact many of them are content creators, so just following their tweets they links to their Medium blogs, YouTube channels, and so on.
-I mean people like @dan_abramov, @acdlite (Andrew Clark), @midudev (Miguel A. Durán), @ossia (Quincy Larson)...
+I mean people like @dan_abramov, @acdlite (Andrew Clark), @midudev (Miguel A. Durán), @ossia (Quincy Larson), @ryanflorence, @kentcdodds…

 Also, I follow regularity the tweet accounts and directly webpages like: